InteliThreeGroup/Beneficios/README.md

 * Worker opts to receive a portion of their benefits directly in BTC
 * Merchant converts benefit tokens to BTC at settlement

+### **DAO Governance**
+Transition program management to a decentralized autonomous organization (DAO), allowing participating companies, employees, and community members to vote on:

+* Funding rules
+* Platform upgrades
+* Whitelisted benefit types or vendors

 ---